-Unfortunately, inflation robs us all.
-It’s a silent thief that whittles away the value of our money, making each dollar worth less and less over time.
-However, it’s also part of a healthy economy.
-It’s important to unravel the mystery of inflation and understand how it affects you so you can use it to your advantage and protect yourself against its potentially negative impact.
+Inflation whittles away the value of your money, making each dollar worth less and less over time.
+Yet economists say it’s also a normal and even useful part of a healthy economy.
+By understanding how inflation can be both helpful and harmful, you can learn to plan for it, using it to your advantage and protecting yourself against its more negative effects.

 What Is Inflation?